sahilsaini0014/ResistiveTouch/README.md

 * So to get rid of the above wires that I have showed in the above circuit we can design a PCB.
 I have used the fritzing app to design my PCB.
 I have sent my PCB gerber files to Humber prototype lab to get it ready for free of cost. you can download the files <a href="https://github.com/sahilsaini0014/ResistiveTouch/blob/master/Documents/STMPE610_Gerber.zip">here</a>

 * After getting the PCB we have to solder our Controller with the PCB.
 You should be very careful when soldering the PCB.
 I have directly soldered the controller on the PCB but you can also use header to raise the height of the controller.
+Check the pictures below: